DataONEorg/d1_python/d1_client_cli/doc/source/ref_access_policy.rst

 .. _access_policy:

 Access Policy
 -------------

-The Access Policy is a list of subjects with associated access levels.
+The Access Policy is a list of subjects and their associated access levels.
 The Access Policy is applied to new objects as they are :ref:`created <create>`.
 The Access Policy can also be updated on existing Science Data Objects with :ref:`setaccess <setaccess>`.

 Use the :ref:`get <get>` command without any parameters to view the current Access Policy.

-Commands to manipulate the Access Policy:

 .. _allow: